PAF Course Information

 provides students the opportunity to develop problem-solving and human

-relations skills while serving the Syracuse
+relations skills while serving the Syracuse community.

-PAF 121: Leadership (1 credit) M 3:45-5:05 Open to freshmen and sophomore only.
-Meets in different sections
+121: Leadership (1 credit) Meets in different sections and taught

-problem-solving and human relations skills while serving Syracuse University.
+human relations skills while serving Syracuse University.

 2:15-5:00 Open only to Majors.
 Taught by Professor Bill Coplin, students

 complete a research project for a government or non-profit agency.
 One of two required capstone courses required